 The phrase “God’s Little People” doesn’t have a religious connotation, according to Bowell.
 “It means that cats and animals and the natural world are God’s little people, and how we treat them is how they know about God, how they know about a higher consciousness,” he explains.

-Instead, they have a majority of seasonal residents who feed feral cats during the summer months — and then leave them with no one at all to take care of them during the winters.
+Instead, they have a majority of seasonal residents who feed feral cats during the summer months but then leave them with no one at all to take care of them during the winter.

 And the Bowells did more than feed them.
-They took them for all the veterinary care they needed to keep them healthy — an expensive undertaking, one that even now makes up one-third of their expenditures on the felines every year, according to Richard.
+They took them for all the veterinary care they needed to keep them healthy, an expensive undertaking and one that even now makes up one-third of their expenditures for the felines every year, according to Richard.

 “You’re treating them as little people”

 Gilbert, a blind cat that he and Joan had recently found on the hillside, is a good example of the amount of work that must be done on the cats in their care.
 Richard explained that Gilbert had been unable to eat due to dental problems, and he was suffering.
 “So when you’re taking them in,” he says, “you’re not just feeding them good food, but you’re treating them as little people.”